what antizionism is

 Stigma.
 Once the hysteria takes root, institutions formalize it.
 Laws segregate, edicts restrict, ghettos confine.
 Societies brand and mark Jews, declare them unclean, untrustworthy, and unfit for civic life.

 Violence.
-After the libels and stigmas have saturated society, violence follows as an act of supposed necessity.
+After the libels and stigmas have saturated society, purging and violence follows as an act of supposed necessity.
 Communities erupt in pogroms, expulsions, and organized annihilation.
 The mob does not see itself as murderous; it believes it is purging corruption, protecting virtue, cleansing the body politic.

 Denial.
 When the frenzy subsides, societies rarely confront what they have done.
-Instead, they rewrite the record: minimizing the violence, shifting blame, or claiming that Jews brought catastrophe on themselves.
+Instead, they rewrite the record: denying the violence, shifting blame, or claiming that Jews brought catastrophe on themselves.
 The memory is buried, leaving the reflex intact, ready to flare again.

 This is a paroxysmal dynamic.
 It feels both sudden and eternal because it is both: a recurring fever through which societies attempt to cleanse their conscience, only to reenact the same drama of accusation and expulsion, targeting Jews again for their own moral renewal.